Jonty Rhodes: Post-retirement

-After retiring from playing cricket Rhodes was employed Standard Bank as an account executive and is also involved with the bank's cricket sponsorship in South Africa.
+After retiring from playing cricket Rhodes was employed by Standard Bank as an account executive and is also involved with the bank's cricket sponsorship in South Africa.
 Rhodes then worked as a fielding coach in the South African national cricket team.
 He was the fielding coach for IPL Team Mumbai Indians, followed by the fielding coach for Kings XI Punjab at the 13th season of Indian Premier League.
 The Kenyan cricket team announced that Rhodes had been hired as the team's assistant coach, assisting Kenya with fielding and batting until the 2011 Cricket World Cup.

 In April 2013 South African Tourism appointed Rhodes as their brand ambassador for India.
-During Cricket World Cup, he will give his expert opinion at PTV Sports and Yahoo.

 Coaching career

-He was appointed as fielding coach for Kings XI Punjab.
+He was appointed as fielding coach for Punjab Kings.
 In September 2020, Rhodes signed a contract with the Swedish Cricket Federation, ahead of moving to Sweden on a permanent basis.
-In Feb 2022 he was also named as batting coach for Punjab Kings for IPL 2022 in addition to his responsibilities as fielding coach for the side.
+In Feb 2022, he was also named as batting coach for Punjab Kings for IPL 2022 in addition to his responsibilities as fielding coach for the side.
+After the 2022 season of IPL, he was released from his position along with other coaching staff when Punjab Kings parted ways with their chief coach Anil Kumble.

+Before the start of 2023 season of IPL, Jonty was appointed by Lucknow Super Giants as their fielding coach.As of now he is the mentor and has signed a 3-Years Contract for Pokhara Avengers for the Inaugural Edition of Nepal Premier League (NPL) 2024.